|

 theories so that people can decide for themselves what qualities they

+want to claim as their own.
 Gay Hendricks and Kate Ludeman identify 12 characteristics of

 leadership for 21st Century Leaders in their book, The Corporate